benfugate/hide-episode-spoilers/README.md

 >
 > Arguments: Recently added: `--rating_key {rating_key} --image bbcan_poster.jpg --summary_remove`

-The container can be easily updated by running `update_tautulli.sh` in the root directory.
+The container can be easily updated to the newest tautulli image and apt packages by running `update_tautulli.sh` in the root directory.

-`.smbcredentials` will have to be created in `config/` with the servers media access credentials for docker to be able to mount the media folder.